DownToEarthAstronomy/D2EA_Shield_tester/Python_port/readme.md

 #### CPU cores to use
 Using more cores can speed up the program by a considerable amount.

+#### Preliminary filtering of shield generators
+Check this when you want the program to search for the best possible shield generators before running the time intensive calculations.
+This can have a huge impact on runtime with the disadvantage of not always finding the best possible loadout.

 #### Buttons
 When you are ready to go, press `Compute best loadout`.
-As soon as the calculations start, the `Cancel`button will become available.
+As soon as the calculations start, the `Cancel` button will become available.
 This can be really helpful in case you started a test with almost 100 million loadouts on just 1 core.

-Once the results become available, you can press the `Export to Coriolis` button to open the test result's ship loadout.
+Once the results become available, you can press the `Export to Coriolis` button to export the test result's ship loadout if your current tab to Coriolis.
 The shield generator will always be fitted into the highest class slot even if you chose a smaller one.
 Just drag and drop it on Coriolis where you want to have it.
-The itnernal modules will be non-engineered default ones.\
+The internal modules will be non-engineered default ones.\
 Import from Coriolis is not available at this time.

 ### Output